Case that could keep RFK Jr. off New York's presidential ballot ends

 Kennedy says he rents room in a friend's home in Katonah, about 40 miles (65 kilometers) north of midtown Manhattan.
 However, he testified that he has only slept in that room once, citing constant campaign travel.

-In closing arguments, attorney John Quinn said evidence clearly shows Kennedy lives in Los Angeles and that efforts to establish him as a New York resident were “a sham.”
+In closing arguments, attorney John Quinn said evidence clearly shows Kennedy's home is in Los Angeles and that efforts to establish him as a New York resident were “a sham.”